 An introduction to active semi-transparent ETFs

-Active semi-transparent exchange-traded funds (ST ETFs) are a small but fast-growing segment of the U.S. retail market.
+Active semi-transparent (or nontransparent) exchange-traded funds (ST ETFs) are a small but fast-growing segment of the U.S. retail market.
 Like many actively managed funds, active ST ETFs seek to outperform comparable strategies by applying professional, active decisions to the investment process.
-But they also deliver many of the benefits that are unique to ETFs, including typically lower fees than comparable mutual funds, intraday trading and potential for tax efficiency.
+But they also deliver many of the benefits that are unique to ETFs, including potentially lower fees than comparable mutual funds, intraday trading and potential for tax efficiency.

-Regulatory approval in late 2019 paved the way for this new vehicle.
-While the inner workings of these new investment products may seem complex, they rely on the infrastructure and many of the same processes used by index ETFs.
+Regulatory approval in late 2019 paved the way for this vehicle.
+While the inner workings of these investment products may seem complex, they rely on the infrastructure and many of the same processes used by index ETFs.

 Mutual funds helped pave the way for ETFs